jeonpierre/Rugby-Data-Analysis/README.md

 # Visualising Trends & Relationships

 - Intended to be Visualised in Power BI and Tableau, and will be linked in this Repo.

+Power BI:
+What I Visualised:

+Techniques used:
+- DAX:

+- Created New Columns
+- Change Data-Types.